root-project/root/hist/doc/v600/index.md

 -   The option "A" in the `Draw()` was not cleaning properly the current pad.

+### THStack

+-    By default the background of the histograms is erased before drawing the histograms.
+The new option `noclear` avoid this behaviour.
+This is useful when drawing a `THStack` on top of an other plot.
+If the patterns used to draw the histograms in the stack are transparents, then the plot behind will be visible.

 ### TF1

 -   Implement the possibility to save a `TF1` as C code indenpant from